 While these clinical steps below are directed to providers of clinical care, true change requires the coordinated efforts of all sectors within healthcare.
 The framework below is further elaborated on the following pages for health plans, employers, patients and families, state agencies, and correctional facilities.
-The workgroup aims to create a healthcare system in which access, appropriate care, patient-centeredness, and cultural humility underpin all interactions, especially those involving sexual and reproductive health, acknowledging that an individual has many intersecting identities, all of which contribute to overall health, and that may not be apparent or be documented within a healthcare system.
+The workgroup aims to create a healthcare system in which cultural humility, access, and care that is both person-centered and appropriate underpin all interactions, especially those involving sexual and reproductive health, acknowledging that an individual has many intersecting identities, all of which contribute to overall health, and that may not be apparent or be documented within a healthcare system.
 The workgroup did not review clinical best practice guidelines for the multitude of clinical services encompassing reproductive and sexual health (e.g., for adolescents, for older adults).